Verizon Ventures

 Acquisition in 2017

-Straight Path Communications Inc. is a telecommunications company based in Glen Allen, Virginia, specializing in the ownership and licensing of millimeter wave spectrum for 5G wireless services in the United States.
-With an extensive portfolio of 39 GHz and 28 GHz wireless spectrum licenses, the company serves mobile network operators and internet service providers, facilitating the wireless transmission of voice and data.
-By leasing its spectrum licenses, Straight Path enables clients to enhance network capacity and improve the quality of high-speed data transmission.
-The company also explores next-generation wireless technologies through its Straight Path Ventures subsidiary and manages certain patents via its Straight Path IP Group subsidiary.
-Founded in 2013, Straight Path Communications operates as a subsidiary of Verizon Communications Inc. as of February 2018.
+Straight Path Communications Inc. is a telecommunications company based in Glen Allen, Virginia, that specializes in owning and licensing millimeter wave spectrum for 5G wireless services in the United States.
+Established in 2013, the company holds a significant portfolio of 39 GHz and 28 GHz wireless spectrum licenses, which it offers to mobile network operators and internet service providers.
+By leasing its spectrum licenses, Straight Path enables clients to enhance network capacity and improve the quality and speed of data transmission.
+In addition to its core spectrum business, the company is also involved in developing next-generation wireless technology through its subsidiary, Straight Path Ventures, and manages certain patents via its Straight Path IP Group subsidiary.
+As of early 2018, Straight Path operates as a subsidiary of Verizon Communications Inc.

 LQD WiFi